 By understanding where your dog falls within the predatory motor pattern, you can create a structured, fulfilling outlet that matches their natural drives.

-However, it’s important to remember that not every dog fits neatly into its breed’s typical preferences.
-Some may enjoy outlets outside their breed’s norm, and that’s perfectly okay.
-My dog Jasper has an obsession with anything scent related so I make sure we add plenty of scent based outlets into his routine!
+My dog Jasper has an obsession with anything scent related so I make sure we add plenty of scent based outlets into his routine like searching for his Kong outside.

 Below I've listen some breeds and their outlets outlets based on their natural instincts and predatory motor pattern: